|

 The video for Ghosts, produced by Boris Booij, begins with Alice stating

-has been working so hard to keep this place.
+“Everyone, right down through the generationshas been working so hard to keep this place.

 We’re going to fight to the death.